 I require all of my moms to meet with an OB at least twice during their pregnancy and together we will work on coming up with a solid back up plan prior to labor.
 If a hospital transfer becomes necessary, we will have a plan in place for transfer and I will accompany you to the hospital where you can receive the obstetrical care that you require.

 Out of 250 births, I have transferred four (5) moms in the immediate post partum period.
-One of these was due to post partum hemorrhage and the other one was for a retained placenta, one was a mom needing an extensive repair, and the 4rd was for a non birth-related issue.
-All three moms recovered well
+One of these was due to post partum hemorrhage, one was for a retained placenta, one was a mom needing an extensive repair, and the 4rd was for a non birth-related issue.
+All three moms recovered well.

-Three (3) babies were transferred after birth: one due to meconium aspiration, one due to a "snapped" cord, and three that were "slow to start."
-All three babies are healthy now and doing great!
+Four (4) babies were transferred after birth: one due to meconium aspiration, one due to a "snapped" cord, and three that were "slow to start."
+All four babies are healthy now and doing great!

 What is a Direct-Entry Midwife?

 There are several different kinds of midwives in Mississippi.
 Certified Nurse Midwives (CNMs) are available and covered by many insurance companies.
 However, in Mississippi, CNMs are only licensed to practice in a hospital setting and thus are unavailable to women desiring a homebirth.